mplumejeau/UnlockMaker/README.md

 # Unlock maker

 ## Description
 This README aims to introduce new people to be able to work on the Unlock Project.
-You will see here how to install the needed libraries to run the program : gtk and glib.
+You will see here how to install the needed libraries to run the program : gtk, glib, cmocka and graphviz.
 This project is developped on CLion and uses a CMakeLists for its compiling.

 ## File organization
 This project's files are sorted into 3 main directories : Model, View, and Controller.
 Any file you will add to this project must be tied to one of these 3 directories and thus put in it.